ucan-wg/ucan-ipld/README.md

 # 0 Abstract

-[Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consisent, highly general data model for content addressed linked data forming any DAG.
+[Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consistent, highly general data model for content addressed linked data forming any DAG.
 This consistent format provides a convenient pivot between many serializations of the same data.
 Being a chained token model, UCANs can be very naturally expressed via IPLD.
 However, JWTs are not determinstic due to whitespace and key ordering.
 This specification defines an IPLD Schema for UCAN, and a canonical JWT serialization for compatibility with all other clients.

 # 1 Motivation